trifork/apoteksapp-documentation/asp-pharmacy-api/STOCK-COUNT.md

 ## Unavailable pharmacies

 In case some nearby pharmacies fail to respond to a request for their stock count, they are included in the response, but in a separate list.
-If a pharmacist recognizes that the pharmacy nearest their location fails to respond, they might tell the inquiring customer that the drug _could_ be in stock there or perhaps call the pharmacy to ask directly.
+If a pharmacist recognises that the pharmacy nearest their location fails to respond, they might tell the inquiring customer that the drug _could_ be in stock there or perhaps call the pharmacy to ask directly.

 ## Back order status
 Whether the specified drug package is back ordered at the distributor or not, is also included in the response.